bbauska/UofM-Intro-HTML5/README.md

 </p>

-When you go and submit your code for grading, instead of submitting the link to what we call the &apos;"deployed page,&apos;" let&apos;'s go back to **Replit**.
-And instead of sharing this link right here, I&apos;'m going to share the link that starts with &apos;"**replit.com**,&apos;" alright?
-So instead of starting with my file name, it&apos;'s going to start with &apos;"**replit.com**,&apos;" and let&apos;'s see what it looks like when I share that link instead.
-Now, I can still see the page and I can still run it, but it gives people the option to actually show the code to see what you&apos;'ve made.
-I&apos;'m going to click on &apos;"Show Code.&apos;" And now your peers, it&apos;'s going to be easier for them to see the files that you&apos;'ve created and take a look and check your code, right?
-They could, even if they&apos;'d like, just so click on this &apos;"fork&apos;" button and get their very own version of your code.
+When you go and submit your code for grading, instead of submitting the link to what we call the &apos;"deployed page,&apos;" let&apos;s go back to **Replit**.
+And instead of sharing this link right here, I&apos;m going to share the link that starts with &apos;"**replit.com**,&apos;" alright?
+So instead of starting with my file name, it&apos;s going to start with &apos;"**replit.com**,&apos;" and let&apos;s see what it looks like when I share that link instead.
+Now, I can still see the page and I can still run it, but it gives people the option to actually show the code to see what you&apos;ve made.
+I&apos;m going to click on &apos;"Show Code.&apos;" And now your peers, it&apos;s going to be easier for them to see the files that you&apos;ve created and take a look and check your code, right?
+They could, even if they&apos;d like, just so click on this &apos;"fork&apos;" button and get their very own version of your code.

-In this class, when you make a page in **Replit**, it&apos;'s great to share what we call your deployed page with your friends and family.
-But when it comes time for you to submit a link for us to do the grading of your work, and vice versa, make sure that you are sharing the link that starts with &apos;"**replit.com**&apos;" instead of the one that ends in &apos;"**replit.co**.&apos;" Don&apos;'t worry if you can&apos;'t quite remember this, you can jump on the forums.
+In this class, when you make a page in **Replit**, it&apos;s great to share what we call your deployed page with your friends and family.
+But when it comes time for you to submit a link for us to do the grading of your work, and vice versa, make sure that you are sharing the link that starts with &apos;"**replit.com**&apos;" instead of the one that ends in &apos;"**replit.co**.&apos;" Don&apos;t worry if you can&apos;t quite remember this, you can jump on the forums.
 People will be there to give you help.
-But we always want to give people the greatest chance possible to look at your code and see how it&apos;'s all working together, good luck.
+But we always want to give people the greatest chance possible to look at your code and see how it&apos;s all working together, good luck.

 ### 3.05 Sharing Your Page from Replit